zargam/SendInvoice/README.md

 # Create_InvoiceAttachement

-With the help of this model, you can send the invoice as an attachment to the customer any number of times
+With the help of this module, you can send the invoice as an attachment to the customer any number of times

 ### Type 1: Zip file